WalletWasabi/WasabiDoc/docs/README.md

 This is [Wasabi Wallet's](https://wasabiwallet.io) open source documentation.
 Here you will find information about the nuances of privacy in Bitcoin, how Wasabi solves some of the existing problems, and how you can use this tool to defend yourself.
-If you have a question that is not yet covered, please [open an issue](https://github.com/zkSNACKs/WasabiDoc/issues).
+If you have a question regarding the documentation, please [open an issue](https://github.com/zkSNACKs/WasabiDoc/issues).
 If you have an answer to a question, please [open a pull request](https://github.com/zkSNACKs/WasabiDoc/pulls).